-Bergeron, 43, has been Tennessee head coach Dave Serrano's right-hand man for all nine of his seasons as head coach, including three at UC Irvine and four at Cal State Fullerton.
+Bergeron, 44, has been Tennessee head coach Dave Serrano’s right-hand man for all ten of his seasons as head coach, including three at UC Irvine and four at Cal State Fullerton.

 “Greg has been a huge part of any success that I have had as a head coach and I don’t expect that to change,” Serrano said.
 “He is one of the best offensive strategists in college baseball and has done a fabulous job of developing infielders into first-round picks and gritty, grinding players.”

 In his first two years with the Vols, Bergeron oversaw the transformation of the UT offense into a system designed to put pressure on the opposing team’s defense through aggression, situational hitting and capitalizing on mistakes.

 The effect has been obvious as the team has found ways to get on base any way it could, increasing its walk total by 13 percent since his arrival, including 192 base on balls last season, and setting a school record by reaching base on a hit-by-pitch 92 times during the course of the 2012 season.

 In four seasons at Fullerton, the Titans saw their offensive output significantly increase, with their batting average jumping 60 points, up to .337 in 2010 (the second-highest mark in school history).
 CSF was a mainstay atop the Big West statistical rankings, ranking among the top three schools in the league in on-base percentage, slugging percentage, runs scored, sacrifices and stolen bases in all four of his seasons at Fullerton.